-We can see in Figure 14 and Figure 15, that we have to reduce the incoming edges by $20\,\%$ and $30\,\%$ respectively to get average values for SensorRank and PageRank.
-This also means that the number of incoming edges for a sensor must be about the same as the average about of incoming edges.
-Depending on the protocol details of the botnet (e.g. how many incoming edges are allowed per peer), this means that a large amount of sensors is needed if we want to monitor the whole network.
+We can see in Figure 24b and Figure 26a, that we have to reduce the incoming edges by 20% and 30% respectively to get average values for SensorRank and PageRank.
+This also means, that the amount of incoming edges for a sensor must be about the same as the average about of incoming edges as can be seen in Figure 25.
+Depending on the protocol details of the botnet (e.g. how many incoming edges are allowed per peer), this means that a large amount of sensors is needed, if we want to monitor the whole network.